 It is not recommended to limit the colour of FAME since it is no true quality feature.
-Potentially critical products are safely excluded by means of the other characteristics of DIN EN 14214 with the combination of 'clear and bright'.
+Potentially critical products are safely excluded by means of the other characteristics of EN 14214 with the combination of 'clear and bright'.

-There is no intention to create requirements for an additional limitation of the Na, K, Ca, Mg and P contents below the limits stipulated in DIN EN 14214; also, there will be no additional limitation of other metal contents.
+There is no intention to create requirements for an additional limitation of the Na, K, Ca, Mg and P contents below the limits stipulated in EN 14214.
 Such specifications cannot be supervised and monitored with the precision data of the existing test methods with legal reliability.
-However, it should be noted that the values measured in the field lie far below the limits of DIN EN 14214.
+However, it should be noted that the values measured in the field lie far below the limits of EN 14214.

-It is not recommended to limit the filter blocking tendency (FBT), because the precision of the method (IP 387) is not sufficient.
-Until now, neither correlations between FBT and occurrences in the field (e.g. dead vehicles) nor between FBT and other parameters like sterylglycosides or saturated monoglycerides could be found.
+It is not recommended to limit the filter blocking tendency (FBT), because the precision of the method (IP 3871) is not sufficient.
+Until now, neither correlations between FBT and occurrences in the field (e.g. filter blockages) nor between FBT and other parameters like sterylglycosides or saturated monoglycerides could be found.
 Additionally, a multitude of factors (e.g. storage, transport) have an influence on the FBT.
+It can be stated that there are a number of factors (e.g. storage, transport) that influence the FBT value.

-&lt;sup>1 https://publishing.energyinst.org/topics/fuel-quality-and-control/ ip-test-methods/ip-387-determination-of-filter-blocking-tendency
+1 https://publishing.energyinst.org/topics/fuel-quality-and-control/ ip-test-methods/ip-387-determination-of-filter-blocking-tendency